 Q: Do wind jackets have a lining?

-A: Most of wind jackets do not feature a lining.
+A: Most of the wind jackets do not feature a lining.
 They are generally a ding layer of material to make them light.

 Q: Is a wind jacket good for running?

 A: It’s important for the jacket to have some form of ventilation features to prevent the consumer from getting too hot and sweaty if worn while running.
-The good thing is most of theses options contain breathable material—plus they are all lightweight.
+The good thing is most of these options contain breathable material—plus they are all lightweight.